jullienl/HPE-COM-baremetal/readme.md

   `ansible-vault create vars/Windows_DNS_vars_encrypted.yml`
   And copy/paste the content of `/vars/Windows_DNS_vars_clear.yml` example in the editor using your own information.

+7. Secure your WinRM variables for the Windows hosts, using:
+  `ansible-vault create vars/WinRM_vars_encrypted.yml`
+  And copy/paste the content of `/vars/WinRM_vars_clear.yml` example in the editor using your own information.

-7. Update the `hosts` Ansible inventory file with the list of servers to provision.
+8. Update the `hosts` Ansible inventory file with the list of servers to provision.

    Each server should be listed using a hostname in the corresponding inventory group along with its serial number and the IP address that should be assigned to the operating system.